 Lassale C, Tzoulaki I, Moons KGM, et al. Separate and combined associations of obesity and metabolic health with coronary heart disease: a pan-European case-cohort analysis.
 European Heart Journal.
 Published online August 14 2017

-Links to the Fit and Fat Headlines
+Links to the best Fit and Fat Headlines:

 ‘Fat but Fit’?
 The Controversy Continues – For some diversity of opinion, I recommend you read a few of the hundreds of comments attached to this article and discover some of the many reasons and excuses people give for being overweight.
 It really concerns me how some people think about their bodies and their state of denial.